YumaYX/rubydemodoc/input/json/read_with_parse.md

-This Ruby code snippet demonstrates how to read a JSON file and parse its content into a Ruby object.
-The code first requires the `json` library, which provides functions for working with JSON data.
-Then, it uses `File.read('input/json/file.json')` to read the entire content of the file located at the specified path.
-The `JSON.parse()` method then takes the string content read from the file and attempts to convert it into a Ruby object, assuming the string is valid JSON.
-If the JSON is valid, the method returns the corresponding Ruby object (e.g., a hash, an array, a string, a number, or a boolean).
-If the JSON is invalid, it will raise a `JSON::ParserError` exception.
+This Ruby code snippet demonstrates reading a JSON file, parsing its content, and converting it into a Ruby hash.
+It first requires the `json` library, then reads the entire contents of a JSON file located at `input/json/file.json`.
+Finally, it uses `JSON.parse` to convert the JSON string into a Ruby hash, which is then returned.